This is another common argument against trainers who train without force. It usually goes like this:

 I hope I misunderstood her.
 If that is what she must see before she agrees that a dog is in pain, I feel really badly for her dogs.
 But it brings up a really important point.
 Not only do dogs likely have different pain thresholds, but breed and personality differences create differences in how much pain they show.

 We can’t know how much pain dogs are experiencing when they are physically punished.
 People who use punishment have to guess from the results they get.
-It only stands to reason that in some cases the dogs are probably more hurt than the trainer is aware.
+In some cases the dogs are probably more hurt than the trainer is aware.
+Don’t forget: one of the possible types of fallout tied to the use of aversives is actually injuring the animal.

 With reinforcement, we also have to guess from the results we get.
 Some dogs may not be as obvious as others when something delights them.
 But if my dog is happier than I know because of something I have given her, there is no harm done.